 Offering food to monks in the local temples is the most common merit-making practice.
 Buddhists wash themselves and the Buddha statues to get rid of sins and bad luck.
 Young people usually pour water on the palms of the elderly to receive their blessing in return and to gain good luck for the coming year.

 Another important part of the holiday is the appreciation of family.
 People travel back to their hometowns to spend the holiday with loved ones and pay their respects to dear departed.

 During Songkran, the sun will pass from one zodiacal sign to another.
 On this particular one, when New Year is celebrated, the sun goes into Aries.
 For Buddhism, this is an auspicious movement of the heavenly bodies, hence the importance of the day.

 In the past, the New Year was held in the first month of the lunar calendar.
 Today it is in the fifth month: the reasons for this change relate to the former customs of the Thai people in the south of China, their culture of rice farming and Buddhism, which incorporates a lot of astrological beliefs.

 The Thais migrated from southern China into Thailand around 200 BC.
 Their calendar was lunar, but after migrating southwards they had to adapt to the different temperatures of Central Thailand, and they had to switch New Year to April, to coincide with the end of the dry season.

 Water fights are an extremely fun way to celebrate the end of the dry season.
 If you want to join them, follow these tips to avoid any problems.

-Asia Highlights welcomes the chance to help you design your perfect trip to Thailand.
-Our knowledgeable staff will assist you in selecting destinations, accommodation and activities that best suit your requirements.
+We welcome the chance to help you design your perfect trip to Thailand.
+Our knowledgeable staff will assist you in selecting destinations, accommodation, transportation, and activities that best suit your requirements.